blackfist/sonyhack/README.md

 # Sony Hack Attribution Generator

-So there are a lot of conflicting stories out there about who hacked Sony and a lot of people are being asked to weigh in with their opinion.
+So there are quite a few conflicting stories out there about who hacked Sony and many "experts" being asked to weigh in with their opinion.
 Do you need a quick story you can pull out of your butt to explain the Sony hack at a party or job interview?